People to Meet and Places to Explore:

 The National Coalition Against Censorship

-I visit this site regularly to keep informed of what books are being challenged by schools and/or parents.
-I have been very surprised to find some of my favorite novels being rejected or opposed to.
+I visit this site regularly to keep informed of what books are being challenged by politicians and/or parents and what citizens can do to fight this new wave of information and idea suppression.

 I check in with NPR to get in-depth coverage of world news and to find the stories no other American media outlet is covering.
 Many of their segments offer literary journalism at its best.